Anita Federici, PhD, CPsych, FAED

 Dr. Xu is also fluent in Chinese and can provide assessment and treatment in Mandarin.

-Jodi is passionate about caring for others.
-She has an educational background in Administration.
 Jodi was born and raised in Midland and is a proud member of her community.
-She is always eager to meet new people through her time spent volunteering with a variety of charities.
+She has an educational background in Office Administration.
+She is caring, compassionate and always eager to meet new people, which she does through her time volunteering with a variety of charities.
+Jodi also enjoys spending her time with her young family.

 Rosie comes with 14 years of administrative experience working within a hospital setting.
 She has a passion for connecting with people, and believes helping clients feel comfortable starts from their very first phone call.